Information Communication Technology (ICT)

 - Manually navigate your pages and forms without a mouse, using only your keyboard.
 Lose The Mouse Challenge

-- Most automated tools can catch color contrast issues but a manual review of the results is usually needed to confirm no false positives, testing has to pass WCAG level A/AA (not AAA).
+- Most automated tools can catch color contrast issues but a manual review of the results is usually needed to confirm no false positives.

 - JAWSInspect - This is a fee based checker to simplify testing for screenreader accessibility, without using a screen reader.